icoco/BunkerM/docs/getting-started/first-login.md

 After installing BunkerM, you can access the web interface:

-1. Open your web browser and navigate to `https://localhost:2000` (or the appropriate address if installed on a remote server)
+1. Open your web browser and navigate to `http://localhost:2000` (or the appropriate address if installed on a remote server)
-2. You'll see a security warning about the SSL certificate (this is normal as BunkerM uses a self-signed certificate)
-3. Click "Advanced" and then "Proceed to localhost (unsafe)"
-4. You should now see the BunkerM login page
+2. You should now see the BunkerM login page

 ![Login Page](../assets/images/login.png)